 Guess what people.
-Our post about foreign companies leaving China have nothing to do with our feelings regarding China and everything to do with what we are hearing and seeing.
+Our posts about foreign companies leaving China have nothing to do with our feelings regarding China and everything to do with what we are hearing and seeing.
 Our statements of fact about companies leaving China are not being made out of animus to China, but out of a desire to tell the truth and help foreign companies figure out what to do about China going forward.
 Life would be far easier and economically lucrative for us if foreign companies were not running for an exit from China.
 But from what we see, they are.

 We are telling the truth about companies (not just American companies) looking to leave China because part of what we do is help companies legally fulfill their goals and their plans.
 My firm’s international lawyers help companies negotiate their exits from China and we help companies figure out where to go instead of or in addition to China.
 We also help companies looking to set up in other countries, do deals involving other countries, protect their IP in other countries, and draft necessary contracts in other countries.
-In the last few months our international lawyers have been being kept nearly as busy with countries like Vietnam, Cambodia, Indonesia, Thailand, Malaysia, Turkey, India and Pakistan as with China.
+In the last few months our international lawyers have been kept nearly as busy with countries like Vietnam, Cambodia, Indonesia, Thailand, Malaysia, Turkey, India and Pakistan as with China.

 The above is but an introduction to what we see as China’s diminished future for foreign companies.
 Since pretty much the inception of the US-China trade war we have been saying that we do not see its end because we have always seen it as more than a trade war.
 At first, we saw the US tariffs as an effort by the United States to get China to “open up” and “act right” on things like the internet and IP.
 But because we did not see China changing on these things, we did not see the trade war ending.